cardano-foundation/CIPs/CIP-0120/README.md

 We choose to restrict the maximum number of characters per line in aims of improving readability of the document in plain text and within diff views.

-It should also be considered that the 80-character limit also helps one find run-on sentences.
+It SHOULD also be considered that the 80-character limit also helps one find run-on sentences.
 If your sentence is much longer than 80, it might need breaking down.
-And you should never want to see a sentence that's over two lines long in normal text.
+And you SHOULD never want to see a sentence that's over two lines long in normal text.

 ### Sentences